 Adopt a generic and legally binding resolution stating that if a state withdraws from the NPT (an undisputed right under Article X) after being found by the IAEA to be in non-compliance with its safeguards undertakings, then such withdrawal constitutes a threat to international peace and security (as defined under Article 39 of the UN Charter).
 This generic resolution should also provide that, under these circumstances, all materials and equipment made available to such a state or resulting from the assistance provided to it under a Comprehensive Safeguards Agreement would have to be forthwith removed from that state under IAEA supervision and remain under Agency's Safeguards.
-This resolution should require that all military cooperation with the withdrawing state be automatically suspended.11 populations feel that this deal began because the United States devalued treaties and rules and wanted to build favor with its new friend India - in part to balance the power of its competitor, China, and in part to enrich U.S. companies - and other states went along with it because India is a big market, then the core principles of fairness necessary to sustain a rule-based system are undermined.
+This resolution should require that all military cooperation with the withdrawing state be automatically suspended.11

+Finally, one of the most important correctives necessary after the NSG-India deal is to attenuate perceptions of discrimination and arbitrariness in the making and enforcing of nonproliferation rules.
+If states and attentive populations feel that this deal began because the United States devalued treaties and rules and wanted to build favor with its new friend India - in part to balance the power of its competitor, China, and in part to enrich U.S. companies - and other states went along with it because India is a big market, then the core principles of fairness necessary to sustain a rule-based system are undermined.
 Differences in political-economic power will always influence international politics.
 The point of rule-based systems is to regulate and minimize differences in ways that improve the good of all.
 Leaders of the system, including the United States, must restore this commitment.